CPAN-Security/security.metacpan.org/docs/minutes/cpansec-minutes-2024-02-10.md

 6. [CPAN Software Composition Analysis](https://github.com/orgs/CPAN-Security/projects/6)
 7. [CPAN Transparency Logs](https://github.com/orgs/CPAN-Security/projects/2)
 8. [CPAN Vulnerability Index](https://github.com/orgs/CPAN-Security/projects/10)
-    - @stigo – Reported on his conversation with Mickey.
+    - @stigtsp – Reported on his conversation with Mickey.
 Work on exposing CVE data on MetaCPAN is ongoing.
 An API endpoint is already up (created at PTS 2023).
-    - @stigo – Github actions not available not for converting CPAN::Audit vulns to @garu's new format; Looking for alternatives
+    - @stigtsp – Github actions not available not for converting CPAN::Audit vulns to @garu's new format; Looking for alternatives
-    - @stigo – Registering CVE identifiers for older unpublished vulnerabilities, to communicate security updates that may haven't been applied downstream
+    - @stigtsp – Registering CVE identifiers for older unpublished vulnerabilities, to communicate security updates that may haven't been applied downstream
 9. [CPAN-SEC Governance, Policy & Funding](https://github.com/orgs/CPAN-Security/projects/7)
     - @sjn – TPRF is looking for someone to lead the application project. @sjn and @oalders have been contacted.

 ## Ongoing vulnerabilities

-- @stigo – libwww-perl DoS vuln probably not in scope, we recommend making it public.
+- @stigtsp – libwww-perl DoS vuln probably not in scope, we recommend making it public.

 ## Operating changes